abc-research/cook2020/_pages/about.md

 # Registration
 Participants should accept all the terms and conditions in this page before registering.
 By registering, participants agree to these terms.
+Participants should also register as workshop participants in [ICRA](http://icra2020.org/registration).
+Participants not registered in the workshop will not be considered in the final leaderboard of the challenge.

 # Elegibility
 Challenge is open to students, graduate students, researchers, professors, and data scientists.
 Members of LARSEN Team and members of Sozolab ("Organizers") are not eligible to enter or win.